What Happens If a Stock Goes to Zero?

 💡 Quick Tip: When you’re actively investing in stocks, it’s important to ask what types of fees you might have to pay.
 For example, brokers may charge a flat fee for trading stocks, or require some commission for every trade.
 Taking the time to manage investment costs can be beneficial over the long term.

-How to Prevent Holding a Stock that’s Falling Lower
+How to Help Avoid Holding a Stock That’s Falling to Zero

 While it’s true that the market is impossible to predict, there are some measures that investors can take to protect themselves from losses — especially in the case of a stock spiraling towards zero.
 Below are some common preventative investment measures.